GMAT Verbal Reasoning – Critical Reasoning Questions

-Critical Reasoning Questions of GMAT Verbal Section
+GMAT Critical Reasoning Questions

-Critical Reasoning passages are generally structured as introducing a series of facts, followed by a conclusion made about these facts.
+Critical Reasoning passages are generally structured as introducing a series of facts, followed by a conclusion made about those facts.
 In CR questions, the focus is to assess your ability to critically analyze an argument being made and the evidence used to either weaken or strengthen an argument.
 The aim of the question is different, thus, your strategy to approaching CR questions should also be different.

 Approaching Critical Reasoning Questions